ClaireH03/105-Unit-3/README.md

 # Subset Of County Health Data
 This is a repository containing a subset of County Health Data from 2014.
-This subset includes information about County, Children in Poverty, Populations that are not Proficient in English, and Median household income.
+This subset includes information about County, Children in Poverty, Populations that are not Proficient in English, and Uninsured children.

  ## What is in this repository?
 This repository contains the following: